BigFatDAO/Eth_Club_7/WhitePaper.md

 AR is published via a smart contract so users can always see what they'll get for their DAOLE.
 Initially, the index currency is USD, although this can be changed via governance vote if needed.

-The size of a business’ grant should be high enough that both parties benefit: The customer, by the discount, and the businesses, by the value of the grant.
-But the grant shouldn’t be too high, as efficiency is favored by the algorithmic nature of grant allocation, see below.
+The size of a business’ grant should be high enough that both parties benefit: The customer, by the discount, and the businesses, by the value of the grant, but not too high, as eficient grant allocation is favored for future grants.

 <h4>How are these grants allocated?
 By the Eth Club 7 DAO.</h4>
 Eth Club 7 is made up of many 7-member ‘Clubs’ that invest these grants.

-Every time a grant is given, the venture that receives it becomes a new member of the Club that added them, unless the Club already has 7 members, in which case they become the first member of a new Club.
+Every time a Club gives a grant, the business that receives it becomes a new member of that Club, unless the Club already has 7 members, in which case they become the first member of a new Club.

 The funding available for each Club to invest is based on the performance of members it has previously funded.
 This creates a network of Clubs where performance measurement is baked into the protocol.